phoenix125/AtlasServerUpdateUtility/readme.txt

 More detailed features:
 - Optionally execute external files for six unique conditions, including at updates, scheduled restarts, remote restart, when first restart notice is announced
   *These options are great executing a batch file to disable certain mods during a server update, to run custom announcement scripts, make config changes (enable PVP at scheduled times), etc.
 - Can validate files on first run, then optionally only when buildid (server version) changes.
-Backs up & erases appmanifest.acf to force update when client-only update is released by The Fun Pimps.
+Backs up & erases appmanifest.acf to force update when client-only update is released.

 -----------------
  GETTING STARTED (Two sets of instructions: one for existing servers and the other to use the AtlasServerUpdateUtility tool to download and install a new dedicated server)